MichalMSlusarski/Basic-data-analysis-with-R/README.md

 For sentiment analysis, I used the NRC sentiments scores from the syuzhet package to classify the sentiment of each text into positive, negative, or various other emotional states.
 I also visualized the results using the ggplot2 package to get a better understanding of the overall sentiment of the data.

 Through this project, I gained valuable skills in data preparation and sentiment analysis using R. I hope that you find this project useful and informative, and that it inspires you to explore the power of R for text analysis.
 Thank you for checking out my project!

+The data was obtained using the Twitter API.